 Dr. Bivalacqua has an active clinical practice in Urologic Oncology.
 As a member of the Sidney Kimmel Comprehensive Cancer Center at Johns Hopkins, Dr Bivalacqua participates in multidisciplinary approaches to the treatment of a variety of genitourinary cancers.
 He has a special interest in cancers of the prostate and bladder with an emphasis on organ sparing therapies, minimally invasive techniques (nerve-sparing robotic assisted laparoscopic radical prostatectomy and robotic-assisted laparoscopic radical cystectomy) and orthotopic bladder substitution (neobladder).
 He also sees patients with advanced and rare urologic malignancies including sarcomas, penile and urethral cancer.
 Although he has a busy surgical practice, he maintains an active research portfolio in order to improve the care of cancer patients.
 A major focus of his research lab is development of pre-clinical models of urothelial carcinoma to test systemic and intravesical immunotherapies and nano-particular based chemotherapies.
 Also, he heads the tissue-engineering lab which focuses on regenerative approaches to enhance autonomic nerve function and development of tissue-engineered urinary tissue with the ultimate goal of production of a neo-urinary conduit and bladder.

 Dr. Bivalacqua's basic, translational and clinical research is funded by peer-reviewed awards and he has recently been acknowledged for his accomplishments in research with several grants including a Career Development Award from the National Institute of Health (NIH), Greenberg Bladder Cancer Institute, and the AUA "Rising Star" Award.
 He also serves on the Scientific Advisory Board of the Bladder Cancer Advocacy Network (BCAN) and a member of the AUA Leadership Program.

-Dr. Misop Han is an associate professor of urology and oncology at the Johns Hopkins Hospital.
+Dr. Misop Han is professor of urology and oncology at the Johns Hopkins Hospital.
 Dr. Han is a board-certified urologist whose main clinical focus is in urological oncology with a special emphasis on prostate and kidney cancers.
 When meeting with a patient, Dr. Han carefully reviews the patient's individual situation to determine with the patient the best approach to treatment.